Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample

 \paragraph{Pionless:} New degrees of freedom were included to cover theoretical uncertainties in nuclear effects for Charged-Current (CC) Quasi-Elastic (CCQE), multi-nucleon (2p2h) and hard-scattering processes.

-\emph{Ad hoc} uncertainties in the low four-momentum transfer response for CCQE interactions were replaced with parameters that vary the impact of Pauli blocking and the effect of nuclear transparency on the inclusive cross section.
+\emph{Ad hoc} uncertainties in the low four-momentum transfer ($Q^{2}$) response for CCQE interactions were replaced with physics motivated parameters that vary the impact of Pauli blocking and the effect of nuclear transparency on the inclusive cross section.
 An effective parameterization of the latter was derived by comparison to the NuWro~\cite{NuWro:GOLAN2012499, Juszczak:2009qa} implementation of the optical potential~\cite{ankowski:PRD91-2014}.
 New uncertainties on the nuclear ground state for CCQE events, which parameterize the shell structure of the missing momentum ($p_\text{miss}$) and missing energy ($E_\text{miss}$) response in the initial state Spectral Function (SF), were included~\cite{Stowell:2016jfr, Chakrani:2023htw}.
-The Benhar SF~\cite{benharsf} incorporates multi-nucleon knockout in the $E_\text{miss}>100$~MeV, $p_\text{miss}>300$~MeV/$c$ region.
-These events account for 5\% of all CCQE interactions, a 200\% normalization uncertainty was applied to cover differences between NEUT and NuWro predictions.
+The Benhar SF~\cite{benharsf} incorporates multi-nucleon knockout in the $E_\text{miss}>100$~MeV, $p_\text{miss}>300$~MeV region.
+These events account for 5\% of all CCQE interactions; a 200\% normalization uncertainty was applied to cover differences between NEUT and NuWro predictions.
 Following Ref.~\cite{bodekcai:EPJC2019}, a three-momentum-transfer-dependent freedom on the Nucleon Removal Energy (NRE) was added~\cite{dolan2023electronnucleus}.
-Additional freedom for 2p2h interactions was included by separating the existing uncertainties by the target nucleon pair type.
+Additional freedom for 2p2h interactions was included by separating some of the existing uncertainties by the struck nucleon pair (proton--neutron vs. proton--proton/neutron--neutron).